The presenter information will be continuously updated.

 Maximum poster measurements are 190cm (height) x 90cm (width), or approximately the A0 size, in portrait format.
 Landscape poster walls may not be available.
 Each registered participant can present only one poster at the meeting.

-All presenters of Poster Session A can mount their papers on Tuesday 23 morning and should remove before Wednesday 24 noon, and presenters of Poster Session B can mount their papers on Thursday 25 morning and should remove before closing the conference on Friday 26.
+All presenters of posters can mount their papers on Tuesday 23 morning and should remove before closing the conference on Friday 26.

 There will be 6 awards to best poster presentations, sponsored by the outstanding Journal of Computational Chemistry and International Journal of Quantum Chemistry, consisting in a Wiley book voucher of 200$ and a certificate of distinction.

 The outstanding journal Computation (ISSN 2079-3197; by MDPI) will support an award to the best contributed talk.
-It will consist on a 500 CHF award, as well as a certificate of distinction.
+It will consist on a 250 CHF award, as well as a certificate of distinction, for each of the parallel sessions for contributed talks.

 The proceedings of the conference will be published in a Special Issue of the journal 'Computation' (ISSN 2079-3197; by MDPI) for which publications fees (350 CHF) will be generously waived.
 To benefit from that, at least one of the authors should have registered and attended the DFT'19 conference.